restimel/dynamicAstar/README.md

 import AStar from 'dynamic-astar';

 /* Context */
-// note that here maze is static but it doesn't change if it is computed dynamically (getNeighbours should just know how to retrieve the next nodes) const maze = [
+// Here the maze is static but it doesn't change if it is computed dynamically (getNeighbours
+// should just know how to return the next nodes) const maze = [
     [0, 0, 0, 1, 0, 1, 0],
     [0, 1, 0, 1, 0, 0, 0],